stephengold/Minie/README.md

 ## An introduction to DynamicAnimControl

-The centerpiece of Minie is `DynamicAnimControl`, a new `PhysicsControl`.
+The centerpiece of Minie is `DynamicAnimControl`, a kind of `PhysicsControl`.
 Adding a `DynamicAnimControl` to an animated model provides ragdoll physics and inverse kinematics.
 `DynamicAnimControl` can also be used to simulate ropes.